mihaigiurgeanu/cold-widow/README.md

 destination.
 At the final destination, you feed these texts to the decoder and get the original file structure.

-When generating qr-codes, the application will archive and compress the files you want to send, then will encode the resulting stream of octets as text, using the 45 characters allowed in the alpha-numeric mode of the qr-codes.

-The application will split the content you want to transfer in as many qr-codes as it is needed to transfer the entire content.

 ## Installation

 The only supported installation method, right now, is from source files,